ncanthrosociety/ncanthrosociety.github.io/DEVELOPMENT.md

 ## ARIA and Accessability

 As an organization we want to remain as accessable as possible.
-As such please incorporate as much of the [Accessible Rich Internet Applications (WAI-ARIA or ARIA) 1.2 specification](https://www.w3.org/TR/wai-aria-1.2/) as possible.
+As such please incorporate as much of the [Accessible Rich Internet Applications (WAI-ARIA or ARIA) 1.2 specification](https://www.w3.org/TR/wai-aria-1.2/) as is reasonable and feasable.
+No need to go overboard, but helpful metadata can go a long way.

 A helpful guide on how to do this [can be found here.](https://w3c.github.io/using-aria/)